Renting your home

 And then use this as a base for exploring the city more extensively.
 The best way to find great long-term accommodation is to travel around the area first and see what’s available.
 You will also start to get a feel for what the relative costs are, depending on location, size and quality of the house or apartment, and the furnishing and facilities available.

-If you sign up for our Settlement Package then we can help you do this.
+If you sign up for my Settlement Package then we can help you do this.
 There are many bargains to be had if you scour the Thai classified ads on the internet.
 What we save you in rent alone will probably pay for the service, so it’s win-win all round.

 You probably won’t need cooking facilities – there are so many great places to eat out, costing as much as it would to buy the ingredients and cook them yourself.
 Most people don’t bother.